The Stories We Cannot Tell

 Rachel is a thirty-year-old married, Jewish woman who’s wanted a baby for a long time.
 Katie’s a thirty-two-year-old single, catholic woman who has been trying to find a man who’ll stick around.
 We follow the women individually as they find themselves pregnant, Rachel happily, Katie, not.
 As they enter their second trimester, they’re shocked to hear that there’s something very wrong with the babies they’re carrying.
 Rachel and Katie meet in a support group and bond as they help each other through not only the excruciating decision they need to make, but through the issues that come with making that decision.
 The Stories We Cannot Tell explores friendship, loss, love, hope, and family.

-Second Place in Women's Issues and Relationships
+Firebird Award - SECOND PLACE in Women’s Issues and in Relationships

 After Happily Ever After